 It's not unusual for the person sitting next to you on a flight to have paid half the price of what you did.
 Nor is it strange for the person on the other side to have paid double.
 The aim (of course) is not to be that traveller!

-There's been a big push in recent years towards 'best fare of the day' (BFOD).
+There's been a big push in recent years towards 'best fare of the day' (best fare).
 Initially, this simply meant booking the cheapest available fare across all carriers on any particular route.

 Taking this approach can generate substantial savings, but increasingly, the focus has moved from the lowest fare to 'lowest logical fare'.
 This came about from the realisation that sometimes, it's just too hard taking the cheapest flight when it leaves too early or too late, requires unnecessary stopovers or even sacrifices a meal and a drink (which the traveller will then buy at the airport for 5 times the value that they saved on the flight).

-So how do you achieve the best fare without, inconveniencing travellers, disrupting your program and processes and increasing risk?
+So how do you achieve 'best fare' without, inconveniencing travellers, disrupting your program and processes and increasing risk?

 Noting impacts airfare prices more than timing, and for domestic travel, the sweet spot appears to be three weeks before travel.
 The difference between a fare booked early and one just before travel can be hundreds of dollars!